Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 ## Change Management

 In any high-availability environment, it is critical to have a change management plan in place.
-This plan outlines proper procedures for deploying, updating, or replacing components, whether hardware or software.
+This plan outlines proper procedures for deploying, updating, or replacing components or configuration, whether in the infrastructure or application configuration.

 ### Configuration Testing

 From time to time, system configuration changes may become necessary.
 When at all feasible, these changes should be tested on non-production systems before being made in production.

-### General software update workflow

-To maintain a robust environment, precautions must be taken during system updates.
+### Change tracking and approval

+Changes to Azure infrastructure should be submitted first as an issue in Github, where it should be approved by both Azure administrators and application developers before the change is implemented.

+In the case of an emergency (defined as a change that's necessary to fix an immediate critical production issue), a change request can be opened after the work is completed.
+If Azure administrators and application developers do not approve of the change, they must put together a plan to revert the change or identify additional needed changes.

 ### Automated VM updates